mlcommons/modelbench/docs/plugins.md

 ## Basics of plugins

-To discover plugins, NewHELM searches special namespaces within `newhelm.plugins`.
+To discover plugins, NewHELM searches special namespaces within `newhelm`.
 A full list of supported namespaces and the code for how this works can be found in [load_plugins.py](/newhelm/load_plugins.py).
-For example, any module in `newhelm.plugins.tests` will be imported as part of the `load_plugins()` call.
+For example, any module in `newhelm.tests` will be imported as part of the `load_plugins()` call.
 This makes any code in that module accessible via reflection (e.g. finding all subclasses of a base class), as well as via instance registries (PR #20).

 ## Adding a plugin to a local checkout of NewHELM